bumincetin/Garbage-Classification-/README.md

-# Deep Learning for Computer Vision - Garbage Classification Project
+# Garbage Classification and Detection

-This repository contains the implementation of a deep learning-based garbage classification system using computer vision techniques.
+A deep learning project that implements both classification and object detection approaches for garbage/waste materials using state-of-the-art deep learning models.

 ## Project Structure